Popular Subject Areas

 Vrije Universiteit Amsterdam

-Vrije Universiteit Amsterdam (VU) was founded in 1880 and is one of the top research universities in the Netherlands.
+Vrije Universiteit Amsterdam (VU) was founded in 1880 and is one of the top research universities in the Netherlands with an AACSB accredited business college.
 There are over 23,000 students at VU and hundreds of courses taught entirely in English.
 There are many international students and faculty, creating a diverse and globally-minded learning environment.
 Some popular areas of study at VU are earth and life sciences, behavioral sciences, business, economics, social sciences, and humanities.VU was the first university in the Netherlands to be established without ties to the church or the state.
 This legacy is maintained as it still operates unconventionally, determining its own areas of research as well as creating unique study programs and specialized pedagogical models.
 VU encourages a student-centered teaching style where you will be given opportunities to develop your opinions through creative and critical thinking.
 All academic programs are housed at VU's main campus in the Zuid district, Amsterdam's business center.
 It is a beautiful, modern campus with student housing and many facilities including computer labs, fitness centers, a green office, and even a bike repair shop.
 The VU campus is well-connected to public transportation; it is only a 15 minute train ride to downtown and an eight minute train ride to Schiphol Airport.

 24 - 30 ECTS Credits